 There are several reasons why this may happen.
 We will look into these reasons in this section of the post to establish what you need to look at and how you can possibly fix the issue.

-This can be described as an intermediate-level issue that needs to be addressed but not an actual emergency.
+2. Flashing Slowly: This indicates an intermediate-level issue that needs attention, but it’s not an emergency.
 When you see this and the constantly on check engine light, it means that you need to drive to the nearest mechanic so that it is properly diagnosed and fixed.

 Why is my Car Shaking and Check Engine Light Flashing?